 6. Keep an eye on your credit card bill

 In order to establish these habits, you need to keep a close eye on your credit card usage.
 Today, this is as easy as logging into your online banking account.
 Make a point of checking your balance every week, so that you know where you stand and aren’t surprised by anything.

 Confession: I used to do this thing where I would spend and spend and wouldn’t bother to check my balance for weeks at a time.
 Don’t do this unless you want to risk a real shock.

 Have a happy, frugal holiday

 With the holidays coming up, we’re entering a time of giving, with stores and online shops pushing their year-end holiday sales with vigour.
 Keep these tips in mind to have a holiday you won’t regret come January.

-And, as always, if you ever need help with budgeting or building a financial plan, get in touch with your Enrolment Services Professional.
+And, as always, if you ever need help with budgeting or building a financial plan, get in touch with your Enrolment Services Advisor.
 They can provide advice and resources to help you stay on top of your finances.